Contents

 8.2 Peaks over threshold

-A POT series can also be obtained from a timeseries using the POTextract function.
+A POT series can also be obtained from a timeseries using the POTextract function (the POTt function can also be used).
 There is a daily sample of Thames at Kingston flow within the package that can be used for example purposes.
 The POTextract function can be used on a single vector or a data frame, with dates in the first column and the timeseries of interest in the second.
 As the Thames flow is in the third column and the date in the first, for the Thames data the following command can be used.

 POT.Thames <- POTextract(ThamesPQ[,c(1,3)], thresh = 0.9)